vapx/vapx/README.md

 I'm Edmon Garcia.
 Aspiring Full-Stack Engineer and Tech Entrepreneur

 - 🔭 I’m currently working as an intern at Healthcare Startup
-- 🌱 I’m currently learning Nodejs and HTTP Protocols
+- 🌱 I’m currently exploring Nodejs and API integration
 - 👯 I’m looking to collaborate on Front-End Development
 - 🤔 I’m looking for help with UX/UI Design kinda suck on it.
 - 💬 Ask me about all things React Hooks